shyrodgau/imbraw2dng/README.md

 The ImB RAWs are not really "B&W RAW" but actually the RAW sensor data that also contains the colour filtering (unfortunately only 8 bit deep for 35mm and MF, but 12 bit for Film and MiMi).

 DNG (Adobe&reg; Digital NeGative) is an open format and consists mainly of the original image scanlines.
-If it is from an MF or Film ImB then the Color Filter Array is different.

 Problems and ideas can also be discussed on the "[Issues](https://github.com/shyrodgau/imbraw2dng/issues)" or "[Discussions](https://github.com/shyrodgau/imbraw2dng/discussions)" tabs of the [github repos](https://github.com/shyrodgau/imbraw2dng) or in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).